-Tourism Mississauga (the "Corporation"), incorporated under Ontario Regulation 599/06, is a Municipal Services Corporation that was formed to promote tourism in The Corporation of the City of Mississauga (the "City").
-The Corporation is owned 100% by the City.
+Tourism Mississauga (the "Corporation"), incorporated under Ontario Regulation 599/06, is a Municipal Services Corporation that was formed to promote tourism in the city of Mississauga.
+The Corporation is owned 100% by the Corporation of the City of Mississauga (the "City").